 This program provides a refinancing opportunity for underwater homeowners in Crook, Deschutes, Jackson, Jefferson, and Josephine counties.

-RAHAPP aims to provide an opportunity for underwater homeowners in Multnomah County to refinance their mortgage.
+RAHAPP aims to provide an opportunity for underwater homeowners to refinance their mortgage.
 The program provides two refinancing options:

 This program is designed to provide program participants with the tools and information that will help them make the most of their assistance.